FPN AskPsy

 For bachelor students: reporting absence, attending session elsewhere.

-You may only miss a certain number of tutorial group meetings if you report your absence personally to the tutor, at the latest on the day of the tutorial meeting.
+You may only miss a tutorial group meeting if you inform the tutor in person, at the latest on the day of the meeting.

-At the start of a course, the coordinator will announce if it is allowed to attend any missed sessions in another tutorial group.
-If so, you contact the tutor of the group and he/she will decide if you can join his/her group for that session.
-Please note that your attendance record will not change, only the attendance in your assigned tutorial group counts!
+At the beginning of the course, the coordinator will announce whether it is possible to attend missed sessions in another tutorial group.
+If this is the case, you should contact the tutor of that group and they will decide whether you can join their group for that session.
+Please note that your attendance record will not change, only your attendance in your assigned tutorial group will count!

 Attendance registration in Canvas "Roll Call"

-Since period 3 of 2022-2023, Canvas is being used to register attendance in the tutorial groups.
-Tutors mark someone as 'present' or 'absent' in the so called "Roll Call"-module.
+Canvas is used to register attendance in the tutorial.
+Tutors mark someone as 'present' or 'absent' in the so-called 'Roll Call' module.

 Preferential scheduling in exceptional circumstances

-In case of exceptional personal circumstances* that warrant preferential scheduling regarding tutorial group times, you must inform the Academic Advisers via email (bachelors: fpn-academicadv-ba@maastrichtuniversity.nl / masters: fpn-academicadvisers-ma@maastrichtuniversity.nl) as soon as possible (at least one week prior to the course period).
+If you have exceptional personal circumstances* which warrant preferential treatment in terms of tutorial group times, you must notify the Academic Advisers by email (bachelors: fpn-academicadv-ba@maastrichtuniversity.nl / masters: fpn-academicadvisers-ma@maastrichtuniversity.nl) as soon as possible (at least one week before the course period).
 Following this notification, the Academic Advisers will determine whether you are eligible for such an individual arrangement.
-If structural preferential scheduling is required, you must request an "Advice Allocation Facilities" from Disability Support.
-Should you have any questions, please do not hesitate to contact the Academic Advisers.
+If you require structural accommodation, you will need to apply to Disability Support for an 'Advice Allocation Facilities'.
+If you have any questions, please do not hesitate to contact the Academic Advisers.

 See also